MasteryCoding/python-activities/weather-forecast/wf.md

 * Create a new list to store simulated data
 * Create random fluctuations using function from `random` module
 * Add fluctuations to each temperature from the data
-* Store the simulated data into the list
+* Store the simulated data into the list and return the list

-Then we will return the list.
+* hint:
+    * Look for a function in `random` module that generates random floats in a given range

 #### Solution